RectifiedHR: High-Resolution Diffusion via Energy Profiling and Adaptive Guidance Scheduling: Introduction

 \section{Introduction}

 Diffusion models \cite{ho2020denoising,rombach2022high} have revolutionized image synthesis, but high-resolution generation remains challenging due to energy instabilities and guidance artifacts.
 While classifier-free guidance (CFG) \cite{ho2022classifier,nichol2022glide} improves prompt adherence, it can destabilize the sampling process, particularly at large scales.
 Recent work \cite{song2023rectifiedflow,wang2023hiresfix,bao2022analytic} suggests that latent energy dynamics---the evolution of latent norm over time---may be key to understanding these issues.
 The energy landscape of diffusion models provides crucial insights into sampling stability and visual quality.
 As models progress from noise to clean data, the energy trajectory should ideally decrease smoothly.
 However, when guidance is applied, this trajectory can become perturbed, leading to energy spikes, oscillations, or premature convergence that manifest as visual artifacts.
 Understanding and controlling these energy dynamics is essential for high-quality generation \cite{zhang2018unreasonable,blau2018perception}.
 We analyze the latent energy landscape during sampling and propose adaptive CFG schedules that maintain stable energy trajectories.
 Our approach modulates guidance strength over time, providing strong guidance early for structure formation while allowing fine detail refinement in later steps.
 We evaluate this framework across multiple samplers and guidance scales, demonstrating that energy-aware scheduling significantly improves both quantitative metrics and visual quality.
 The complete implementation and experimental code is available at \url{https://github.com/ANKITSANJYAL/RectifiedHR}.
+Our contributions include: (1) comprehensive energy profiling framework for diffusion models, (2) adaptive CFG scheduling strategies, (3) quantitative evaluation metrics for energy stability, and (4) empirical evidence that DPM++ 2M with linear-decreasing guidance achieves optimal performance.